跳至主要內容 / Skip to main content

 Principle 3: Hold a 20–30% cash buffer

-A customer buys 10 sessions and uses 5 — the remaining 5 are still a liability (committed future services).
-If they ask for a refund, you need cash to pay it. **Recommendation**: allocate 20–30% of every new package payment into a "service-commitment reserve" account that cannot be redirected to new equipment or year-end bonuses.
-The dashboard can surface "outstanding package liability" (v1.0.16+) so the buffer always matches the actual exposure.
+A customer buys 10 sessions and uses 5 — the remaining 5 are still money you owe in services you haven't delivered yet.
+If they ask for a refund, you need cash on hand to pay it.
+Recommendation: set aside 20–30% of every new package payment into a separate "service-commitment reserve" account that you don't touch for new equipment or year-end bonuses.
+Your dashboard can show you the total "unused package liability" at a glance — that figure is exactly the level your cash buffer should match.

 Principle 4: Each session must be decomposable and refundable